wonarii/CART210-glossary/glossary.md

 ## Facial Recognition

 Facial recognition is a recognition system that utilizes biometrics to detect, analyze, and recognize faces.[^kaur20facial] The process can be broken down into three technologies: detection, analysis, and recognition.
-Detection infers the training of an algorithm to recognize faces; The detected faces are then mapped and converted into a “faceprint”[^klosowski20facial].
-Finally, and most notably, faceprints are compared to individuals in a database to find their closest match.[^klosowski20facial]
+Detection infers the training of an algorithm to recognize faces; The detected faces are then mapped and converted into a “faceprint”.[^klosowski20facial] Finally, and most notably, faceprints are compared to individuals in a database to find their closest match.[^klosowski20facial] Face recognition is, defined by the IEEE, is an umbrella term capturing all "related technologies for building a face recognition system," including "face detection, face position, identity recognition, image preprocessing, etc"[^li20facial].

 This software can be traced back to the 1960s.
-A system developed by Woodrow Wilson Bledsoe in which an "unknown face is compared against data points of previously entered pictures".[^klosowski20facial]
+A system developed by Woodrow Wilson Bledsoe in which an "unknown face is compared against data points of previously entered pictures".[^klosowski20facial] As computers became more powerful, they began utilizing neural networks in the recognition process, resulting in the development of databases of faces.
+Such algorithms were predominantly trained on white males, thus leading to a higher rate of misidentification amongst BIPOC and female faces.[^klosowski20facial] Furthermore, facial recognition - notably its increasing use by governments - has given rise to security concerns, including the archiving of biometric information and images to build their databases.[^klosowski20facial].
+Despite these worries, facial recognition has trickled into our day-to-day lives: face ID has become a vital and normalized feature of our mobile devices.
+Hence, this recognition technology and its increasing presence in our systems contributes to the growth of surveillance capitalism.

 [^kaur20facial]: Kaur, Paramjit, Kewal Krishan, Suresh K Sharma, and Tanuj Kanchan.
 2020.
 “Facial-Recognition Algorithms: A Literature Review.”
 Medicine, Science and the Law 60 (2): 131–39. https://doi.org/10.1177/0025802419893168.

 [^klosowski20facial]: Klosowski, Thorin.
 “Facial Recognition Is Everywhere.
 Here’s What We Can Do about It.”
 The New York Times, July 15, 2020. https://www.nytimes.com/wirecutter/blog/how-facial-recognition-works/.

+[^li20facial]: Li, Lixiang, Xiaohui Mu, Siying Li, and Haipeng Peng.
+“A Review of Face Recognition Technology.”
+IEEE Access 8 (2020): 139110–20. https://doi.org/10.1109/access.2020.3011028.

 ## Firewall